yogeshiyer13/Introduction-to-Machine-Learning/README.md

 - Training the Random Forest Regression model on the whole dataset
 - Predicting a new result
 - Visualising the Random Forest Regression results (higher resolution)

+**Regression folder-**
+Assuming all the features on the forst columns and all the dependent var in the last column.

+The Dataset which we we are using is UCI Machine Learning Repository.
+Dataset is called as: Combined Cycle Power Plant

+We are predicting the dependent var Energy output(PE) with the features given.
+We have several features in the dataset such as: Engine Temp(AT), Vaccuum(V), Ambient pressure(AP), Relative Humidity(RH).

+The following parts are being executed in this folder - Multiple Linear Regression(MLR), Polynomial Linear Regression(PLR), Support Vector Regression(SVR), Decision Tree Regression(DTR), Random Forest Regression(RFR).